victorjeman/victorjeman-website/data/posts/content/how-to-make-fear-your-best-friend-when-trying-new-things.md

 blog4_|4|A man is doing pull-ups
 ```

-I’m afraid my voice sounds funny, so I’m recording myself daily for 2 minutes.
-Then I’m listening to myself for 5 minutes.
+I’m afraid my voice sounds funny, so I’m recording myself daily for 5-10 minutes.
+Then I’m listening to myself to understand what I could improve.
 I’m trying to train my brain to like my other voice, which is not going through my bones, but I hear through headphones. **Youk, I sound like a drunken duck!**

 In regards to the “Head of...”
 It’s just a freaking title, you know, remove it from all the platforms if it bothers you so much.
 Yes, I should have a lot of experience, but what if I don’t have as much as I thought.
 I’m trying my best to grow; that counts for something.
 I’m not hiding behind my past achievements, not that I have any.
 I’m exposing myself to the elements.
 I’m here so that people could point fingers at me.
 So what if someone will laugh, so what?